Colebuildanddevelop/GraphQL-project/README.md

 Good Git/GitHub Practices

-- A-
-  however I feel I could do better in terms of meaningful more file specific commits.
+- A-  I could improve in terms of meaningful more file specific commits.

 You use and run our getting started code